Colm1711/snake_game/README.md

 ### Acknowledgements

--   My Mentor for continuous helpful feedback.
+The site was completed as a Portfolio 2 Project piece for the Full Stack Software Developer (e-Commerce) Diploma at the [Code Institute](https://codeinstitute.net/).
+I would like to thank my mentor Gerry McBride, my class mates, the Slack community, and all at the Code Institute for their help and support.

--   Tutor support at Code Institute for their support.
+Also to my friends and family who helped test site & provide feedback and most importantly patient with me during this time!

 [Back to top](<#contents>)